'Suicide is always an option for us': Pain patients beg for more options

 Breaking News Emails

-SILVER SPRING, Maryland — One pain patient lay on the floor.
+SILVER SPRING, Md. — One pain patient lay on the floor.
 Another leaned against the wall, easing her back.
 A third paced to and fro.

 At this week’s Food and Drug Administration hearing on chronic pain, accommodations were at the forefront.